Frequently Asked Questions About Camps, Classes, and Community Programs

 A: We ask that all dancers come prepared with wearing clothing they can freely move in.
 We recommend wearing layers so that you can adjust accordingly to the studio temperature.
 No special dance shoes are needed, however we request that you to wear clean indoor shoes (etc. running shoes, ballet slippers, jazz shoes, etc) or bare feet so we can keep the floors clean for any floor work that may happen.

-We also ask that students come to classes scent free as there are a number of participants who are allergic to scented products and this helps make our spaces more accessible.
+We aim to keep the space "scent reduced" as there are a number of participants who are allergic to scented products and this helps make our spaces more accessible.
+Please note, this does not just apply to synthetic fragrances, but also includes essential oils, etc.

 Q: I'm not sure if tap dancing is for me - can I attend a program that involves tap dancing if I use a wheelchair?

 A: Absolutely!
 There are plenty of other ways to explore the art form without the use of foot mobility.
-Did you know that Embrace partnered with CanAssist and Dance On It Studios to create a Tap option in the WaveBand App?
+Different option include hand taps, use of instruments, or even using the WaveBand App.
+Did you know that Embrace partnered with CanAssist and local tap teacher Kristen Low to create a Tap option in the WaveBand App?

 Q: Do I need to pay for camp online?
 What if I want to pay using Autism Funding?

-Q: What is your refund policy for camp?
+Q: What is your standard refund policy for camp?

 A: You are eligible for a full refund (less online platform fees) up to 1 month prior to the camp.